Do your salon profits plummet in autumn as clients stretch their appointments into December and nearer to Christmas?

 Are salon special offers good for business?

 You’re not alone.
-Many hair and beauty businesses struggle to fill columns in the run up to the Christmas frenzy, making late October/November a lean time (for 21 quick ways to market your salon this Christmas you’ll love this blog)
+Many hair and beauty businesses struggle to fill columns in the run up to the Christmas frenzy, making late October/November a lean time (Looking for quick ways to market your salon this Christmas?
+You’ll love this blog)

 It’s tempting to squeeze in a flash sale to get the cash flowing into your salon, but are special offers at this time of year a sound business move?